mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 I received the LKV373A within a few weeks and quickly realized that it was tough to build a solution on top of a device designed for a different purpose.
 The LKV373A is supposed to be sort of an HDMI extension cord over your network.
 It pairs with a custom receiver, which translates the stream back to HDMI.
 Kucera found ways to intercept the video stream, but bending the device to perform against its intended purpose adds complexity to every stage of the process.

 The other big drawback was that the LKV373A outputs its data through UDP multicast.
 That means that every device on your network receives an HD video stream while the LKV373A is running.
 Kucera found a way to switch it to unicast, but it involves flashing the device with mystery firmware from a shared Google Drive folder (legality TBD).
-I considered avoiding the unicast issue altogether by just connecting the LKV373A directly to the Pi's Ethernet port, but then that uses up the Pi's only Ethernet port.
+I considered avoiding the unicast issue altogether by just connecting the LKV373A directly to the Pi's Ethernet port, but that would occupy the Pi's only Ethernet port.

 #### Capturing video with the LKV373A

 I was able to capture video, but it was flaky.

-It broadcasts to UDP on XX
+It broadcasts to UDP on at URL `udp://239.255.42.42:5004`.
+Kucera was able to play the stream directly with VLC, a popular video player, but that didn't work for me.
+I was able to do it with ffplay, an open source video player:

 ```bash
 ffplay -i udp://239.255.42.42:5004
 ```

+TODO: screenshot

+But it was very slow.
+It seemed to show video at a delay of around 10 seconds from the laptop it was capturing.

 I was able to reduce the latency a bit more with this command, which I cobbled together haphazardly from different forum posts and StackOverflow answers: